Facts about Galileo Galilei

 Galileo Galilei Biography

-Galileo’s achievements include: building the first high-powered astronomical telescope; inventing a horse-powered pump to raise water; showing that the velocities of falling bodies are not proportional to their weights; describing the true parabolic paths of cannonballs and other projectiles; coming up with the ideas behind Newton’s laws of motion; and confirming the Copernican theory of the solar system.
+Galileo’s achievements include: building the first high-powered astronomical telescope; inventing a horse-powered pump to raise water; showing that items of different weights fall at the same velocity in a vacuum; describing the true parabolic paths of cannonballs and other projectiles; coming up with the ideas behind Newton’s laws of motion; and confirming the Copernican theory of the solar system.

 The Vatican officially recognized the validity of Galileo’s work in 1993… After being forced to renounce his beliefs that the Earth revolves around the sun, Galileo is said to have uttered the phrase “E pur si muove” — that is, “And yet it moves”… Others had invented very low-power telescopes before Galileo, but he refined and improved the idea so greatly that he is generally considered the inventor of the modern telescope.